Tincho228/tyncho228/README.md

 - Proficient in MVC architecture for developing scalable and maintainable web applications, emphasizing separation of concerns and efficient development practices.

 ## Projects I am working on
-- Peace and Conlict course (7 weeks)
+- Peace and Conlict course (7 weeks) This class introduces core theories and practices related to conflict and peace.
+It explores key principles, tensions, and dynamics that are fundamental to conflict and teaches students how to engage conflict in collaborative problem-solving ways.
+This class is designed to enhance capacity for creative conflict transformation in multiple contexts, including families and workplaces as well as local, national, and global communities.
-- Profesional Readiness course (7 weeks)
+- Profesional Readiness course (7 weeks) This course will help prepare students to be professionals in their major by completing activities that will provide professional connections, confidence, and employability.
 - Personal portfolio.
 Currently on design.

 ## Let's Connect!